Orfalea Center Thematic Research Cluster

 Society for Creative Opportunities and Participatory Ecosystems (SCOPE) is a nonprofit organization pursuing research and action on the conservation of ecosystems, particularly the unique ecosystem of the East Kolkata Wetlands in India.
 The EKW receives the most of Kolkata’s wastewater and treats it in an ecological agricultural process through community knowledge and practices to produce fish and crops which in turn feed the city.
 The EKW is a Ramsar listed “wetland of international importance” but has been subject to increasing threat of real estate encroachment and eviction.
 SCOPE works with the community members of the EKW for the purposes of research, conservation, livelihood generation and overall improvement of life.
 To know more about SCOPE’s work, visit their website here.

-II.
 In partnership with the ORFALEA Center, SCOPE has created an oral history video archive of the East Kolkata Wetlands that gather testimonies from the villagers about the impact of the COVID-19 pandemic, the cyclone Amphan, and the agricultural efforts of SCOPE in the wetlands.
-The archive features five interviews with the villagers and one small video explaining the canal infrastructure of Kolkata that transports waste from the city to the wetlands.
+The archive features five interviews with the villagers who share their individual stories of pandemic life and agricultural difficulties.